cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 </HighlightBox>

+Your blockchain can now create and play games, and inform the outside world about the process.
+It would be good to add a way for players to back out of games they do not want to play.
+What do you need to make this possible?

+## Some initial thoughts

+Ask yourself:

+* What goes into the message?
+* How do you sanitize the inputs?
+* How do you unequivocally identify games?
+* What conditions have to be satisfied to reject a game?
+* How do you report back errors?
+* What event should you emit?
+* How do you use your files that implement the Checkers rules?
+* What do you do with a rejected game?

+## Code needs

+When you think about the code you might need, try to first answer the following questions:

+* What Ignite CLI commands will create your message?
+* How do you adjust what Ignite CLI created for you?
+* How would you unit-test these new elements?
+* How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

+As before, do not bother yet with niceties like gas metering.

 If anyone can create a game for any two other players, it is important to allow a player to reject a game.
 But a player should not be allowed to reject a game once they have made their first move.

 To reject a game, a player needs to provide the ID of the game that the player wants to reject.
 Call the field `idValue`.
 This should be sufficient, as the signer of the message is implicitly the player.